• Nothing Found

 24/7 Email & Phone support

-There are four different types of taxi in Mexico City; Authorised, which can pick up people from set transportation hubs like the airport and bus station.
-Sitio, which wait at official taxi ranks and belong to a set company or syndicate.
-Libre, which are taxis that drive on the street and are individually owned and operated.
-Finally, Radio, which you can call and have them pick you up at any location within the city.
+There are four different types of taxi in Mexico City.
+Authorized taxis can pick up people from set areas such as the airport, metro, and bus stations.
+Pink and white sitio taxis wait at official taxi ranks and belong to a set company or hotel.
+Libre taxis are Nissan Tsuruses that drive on the street and are individually owned and operated.
+Finally, radio taxis are taxis you can call to have them pick you up at any location within the city.

 TRAINED DRIVERS